MindfulInnovators/financial-file-processor/README.md

 ## Deployment

-This application is designed for deployment to Streamlit Community Cloud:
+This application can be deployed to Streamlit Community Cloud:

 1. Fork this repository to your GitHub account
 2. Sign up for [Streamlit Community Cloud](https://streamlit.io/cloud)
 3. Create a new app and connect it to your forked repository
-4. Add your OpenAI API key to the Streamlit Cloud secrets (as shown in Installation)
+4. Add your OpenAI API key to the Streamlit Cloud secrets
 5. Deploy the app

 ## File Structure